Skip to content

 The smallest features of yourself that you see as flaws might not seriously affect your appearance, but they can harm your self-image.

-Especially if your hairline was recently distorted to become uneven for whatever reason, it can adversely affect your confidence and mood.
+Most importantly, if your hairline has recently been distorted to become uneven for whatever reason, it can adversely affect your confidence and mood.

-But, an asymmetrical hairline is not something you have to live with, so if you decide to restore your natural look, you have a few options.
+But an asymmetrical hairline is NOT something you have to live with, so if you decide to restore your natural look, you have some options.

 Lifestyle Changes for a Healthier Scalp

-The quickest thing you can adopt to make things better today is changing or altering your daily habits to establish a healthier lifestyle.
+The quickest option you have to make things better NOW is changing or altering your daily habits to establish a healthier lifestyle.

-It’s only going to help you completely recover from an uneven hairline IF the situation was caused by your daily habits in the first place, or if the distortion is very mild and slowly progressing.
+It’s only going to help you completely recover from an uneven hairline IF your daily habits caused the situation in the first place or IF the distortion is very mild and slowly progressing.

 A few changes that can have a significant influence are: